 Explain the basic concepts and process of accounting and finance.
-Understand and Loss accounts, Balance sheet and Cost sheet.
-(CO2)

-Develop trail balance and financial statements like Trading, Profit Apply organization.
-(CO4)

-Demonstrate the concepts and operations of budgetary control (CO3)

-Apply techniques like breakeven analysis and budgeting for an

-Apply Apply

-Select the right sources of finance and mobilize the right quantum of finance and make use of them in most profitable investment avenues.
+(CO1) Understand Develop trail balance and financial statements like Trading, Profit and Loss accounts, Balance sheet and Cost sheet.
+(CO2) Apply Demonstrate the concepts and operations of budgetary control (CO3) Understand Apply techniques like breakeven analysis and budgeting for an organization.
+(CO4) Apply Select the right sources of finance and mobilize the right quantum Apply of finance and make use of them in most profitable investment avenues.
 (CO5)